ddevico/matt-daemon/README.md

 # matt-daemon

-This project is an initiation to system and network administration.
-It's divided into 3 parts :
+This project is an introduction to the concept of daemon.

-### Network

-16 questions to discover usual network administration tools such as netstat or nslookup (Mac Os).
+Code a small program - a deamon- to process and store the received messages on a specific port, opened by this daemon exactly.

 # Start the program